KernFerm/BubblesAI/readme.md

 ---

-## 🆘 Troubleshooting

-- If you see warnings about deprecated packages, update dependencies with `npm update`.
-- If you see symbolic link errors, run your terminal as Administrator or ignore (Windows installer will still build).
-- If you see icon size errors, ensure `assets/icon.ico` is at least 256x256 pixels.
-- For build errors, check your `package.json` for correct build config.

----

 ## 💡 About

 BubblesAI is designed for students, professionals, and creators who want fast, secure access to the world’s best AI models from a single desktop app.